 The infection is diagnosed by examining the faeces by a microscope or using a PCR (polymerase chain reaction) test in a pathology laboratory.

 (time between becoming infected and developing symptoms)

 3 to 25 days or longer (usually 7 to 10 days).

 (time during which an infected person can infect others)

 For as long as the organism is present in the faeces (often months), whether or not the person is ill.
-A person with diarrhoea is more likely to spread infection than a well person, but a person without symptoms is still potentially infectious to others.
+A person with diarrhoea is more likely to spread infection, but an infected person without symptoms can still spread the parasite to others.

 Treatment of an ill person with appropriate antibiotic medication relieves symptoms and usually makes the person non-infectious within a few days.